Spitfire Audio: Hans Zimmer Piano – The Beautiful Monster

 There is so much character it’s almost beyond description unless you’ve actually played on a real concert grand before.
-On a real grand piano the power behind such a massive instrument is intoxicating and you can feel it coming back through your fingers.
-Its also the sound of the lightest touch that I love most.
+On a real grand piano, the power behind such a massive instrument is intoxicating and you can feel it coming back through your fingers.
+It’s also the sound of the lightest touch that I love most.
 The hammer falls on the string, the harmonics and the sound of the acoustic body of the instrument is simply wonderful.
-Its also the room acoustics and the way the sound reverberates from the back wall in a theatre, this all effects the way you play and the emotion you put in and get out of the instrument.
+It’s also the room acoustics and the way the sound reverberates from the back wall in a theatre, this all affects the way you play and the emotion you put in and get out of the instrument.

-Spitfire Audio have tried their best to capture this feeling with Hans Zimmer Pianos.
+Spitfire Audio has tried its best to capture this feeling with Hans Zimmer Pianos.
 There is as much attention put into recording the strings as the room acoustics.
 The little squeaks, rattles and pedal noises all add to the emersion.

 The magic in this library is the room recording mics.
 You can very easily change the entire character of the instrument by mixing different mics resulting in a very flexible sound.
 One of the more interesting preset is the Super Soft patch.
-High volume notes are one thing most piano samplers do well, but the quite, low-velocity stuff I have never heard done well.
+High-volume notes are one thing most piano samplers do well, but quiet, low-velocity stuff I have never heard done well.

 At what cost is all this power?

 Ok, we’ve covered the good stuff, now there must be some downsides, right?